-Henry Lincoln Johnson (1897-1929), who served valiantly as part of the 369th regiment (known as the Harlem Hellfighters) received the Congressional Medal of Honor posthumously in a ceremony at the White House on June 2, 2015, almost one hundred years after his return from war.
+Henry Johnson (1897?-1929), served valiantly as part of the 369th regiment, known as the Harlem Hellfighters.
+On June 2, 2015, representatives of his National Guard unit were presented with the Medal of Honor awarded to Henry Johnson posthumously.
+This was almost one hundred years after his return from war.

 “We are a nation, a people, who remember our heroes,” President Barack Obama said of the two men, according to press reports.
 “They both left us decades ago, before we could give them the full recognition that they deserve.
 But it’s never too late to say thank you.